 Definition: The galvanometer is the device used for detecting the presence of small current and voltage or for measuring their magnitude.
 The galvanometer is mainly used in the bridges and potentiometer where they indicate the null deflection or zero current.

-The potentiometer is based on the principle that the current sustaining coil is kept between the magnetic field experiences a torque.
+Principle: The potentiometer is based on the premise that the current sustaining coil is kept between the magnetic field experiences a torque.

 Construction of the Galvanometer